 Now to your specific question about what kind of company you should work for next, given your goal of becoming a CIO.
 In my mind, there is no question that you should find the IT department of a corporation whose main product is not computer software.
 In other words, it’s time to go to work for the end-user community.

 Since you haven’t worked for an end-user company before, you have the opportunity to choose an industry or two for your next move.
 To maximize your chances of getting in, it should be an industry that needs a lot of computing power and that relies heavily on whatever the latest and greatest is.
 Any vertical market segment that is holding its own in this economy is a good choice.

 With your industry choices in mind, your next move is to get some project management experience under your belt.
 You may be able to start managing projects where you are now.
-Because the company has laid off some of the IT staff, there may be opportunities.
+Since the company has laid off some of the IT staff, there may be opportunities.
 You may have to do some extra work to get the management done while you’re getting the programming done, but the extra effort will be worth it.
-You may also find that by taking on these extra responsibilities, you are able to hold on to your job longer.
+You may also find that by taking on these extra responsibilities you are able to hold your job longer.

 You will also want to start looking around for companies in your area that offer the kinds of jobs that help you take that next step.
 You want to find jobs that let you manage other people doing IT-related work.
 The exact title isn’t as important as what you do.